robotics-upo/mr-radio-localization/README.md

 11) Update ```simulator_launcher.sh``` with the paths to your ROS 2 workspace, your PX4-Autopilot installation folder and the location of the QGC executable.
 By default, the script assumes that PX4 and the ROS 2 ws are on the root folder, and QGC is in ```~/Desktop```.

-12) Give permissions to the simulator script and launch the simulator:
+12) Give permissions to the simulator script and execute it:

 ```
 cd <ros2_ws>/mr-radio-localization